CaptainLupa/Atom3D/VULKAN_VER/VulcanNotes.md

 ## Draw loop

-- Get image from swapchain with `vkAcquireNextImageKHR()`, select the right Command Buffer and commit it to the Graphics Queue with `vkQueueSubmit()`.
+- Get image from swapchain with `VkAcquireNextImageKHR()`, select the right Command Buffer and commit it to the Graphics Queue with `vkQueueSubmit()`.
-- Return the image to swapchain and present with `vkQueuePresentKHR()`.
+- Return the image to swapchain and present with `VkQueuePresentKHR()`.
 - Also do sync work with Fences and Semaphore objects.